Contact Mississauga Criminal Defence Lawyer

 How quickly can I speak with a criminal defence lawyer?

-If your situation is urgent, contact Randy Norris and he will usually take your call or return it within two hours - calls after 10 pm will be returned the next morning.
+If your situation is urgent, call me.
+I usually take your call or return it within two hours.
+Calls after 9pm will be returned the next morning.

 What information should I bring to my first consultation?

-You should bring any documents related to your charge, including paperwork from the police or court, as well as a brief written or oral summary of the events and your questions.
+Bring any documents related to your charge, including paperwork from the police or court, and write down a short timeline of what happened and your key questions.

-A confidential consultation with Randy Norris is more effective when these materials are available for review.
+A confidential consultation is more effective when I can review these materials with you.

 How much does a criminal lawyer cost in Mississauga?